 We are subject to financial market risks, including changes in interest rates.
-As of December 31, 2012, our portfolio consisted of 66% fixed-rate and 34% variable-rate investments (including 29% with a LIBOR, or prime floor).
-The variable-rate loans are usually based on a floating LIBOR rate and typically have durations of three months after which they reset to current market interest rates.
-Variable rate investments subject to a floor generally reset by reference to the current market index after one to six months only if the index exceeds the floor.
-In regards to variable rate instruments with a floor, we do not benefit from increases in interest rates until such rates exceed the floor and thereafter benefit from market rates above any such floor.
+As of March 31, 2013, our debt portfolio consisted of 67% fixed-rate investments and 33% variable-rate investments (including 30% with a LIBOR or prime floor).
+The variable-rate loans are usually based on a LIBOR rate and typically have durations of three months after which they reset to current market interest rates.
+Variable-rate investments subject to a floor generally reset by reference to the current market index after one to nine months only if the index exceeds the floor.
+In regards to variable-rate instruments with a floor, we do not benefit from increases in interest rates until such rates exceed the floor and thereafter benefit from market rates above any such floor.
+In contrast, our cost of funds, to the extent it is not fixed, will fluctuate with changes in interest rates.

-Assuming that the current balance sheet were to remain constant, and no actions were taken to alter the existing interest rate sensitivity, a hypothetical immediate 1% change in interest rates may affect net income by more than 1% over a one-year horizon.
-Although management believes that this measure is indicative of our sensitivity to interest rate changes, it does not adjust for potential changes in the credit market, credit quality, size and composition of the assets on the balance sheet and other business developments that could affect net increase in net assets resulting from operations, or net income.
+Assuming that the most recent statement of assets and liabilities was to remain constant, and no actions were taken to alter the existing interest rate sensitivity, a hypothetical immediate 1% change in interest rates may affect net income by more than 1% over a one-year horizon.
+Although management believes that this measure is indicative of our sensitivity to interest rate changes, it does not adjust for potential changes in the credit market, credit quality, size and composition of the assets on the Consolidated Statement of Assets and Liabilities and other business developments that could affect net increase in net assets resulting from operations, or net investment income.
 Accordingly, no assurances can be given that actual results would not differ materially from the statement above.

-Because we borrow money to make investments, our net investment income is dependent upon the difference between the rate at which we borrow funds and the rate at which we invest these funds.
-As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.
+Because we borrow money to make investments, our net investment income is dependent upon the difference between the rate at which we borrow funds and the rate at which we invest these funds as well as our level of leverage.
+As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income or net assets.